Early Years

 8.30am – 3.00pm Monday to Friday

-We also have an Early Years Breakfast Club that nursery children can attend from 7.45am.
-External providers Kanga, also offer after school care from 3.15pm – 5.45pm for 3 year nursery children.
+We also have an Early Years Breakfast Club that nursery children can attend from 7.45am – 8.30am each day.
+External providers Kanga, also offer after school care with lots of flexible pick-up time options until 6.00pm every day.
+This offer is based at nearby Beckfoot Allerton Primary School.

 Please contact us to register your place on the waiting list as soon as possible.